awaregroup/IIALab/labs/Lab05.md

-# Lab 05 - Machine Learning at the Edge
+# Lab 5 – Building a Computer Vision solution and deploying to the edge

 For this lab, we will use the Azure Custom Vision service to train a Machine Learning (ML) model for image classification.
 We will use that model to create a .NET Core application to take images from a folder on your lab PC.
 It will then use Windows ML to classify the image, then send the result to Azure IoT Hub.
 We will deploy that application to a Azure IoT Edge container and deploy back to your Lab PC using Azure IoT Edge.
 Finally, we will visualize the results using Time Series Insights.